Kenzie-Nice/Kenzie_Nice.github.io/README.md

 <body style="background-color: cyan;">

 <h1 align="center"><img src="Does-Coffee-Make-You-Gain-Weight-2000-9388988c07d247ae9394b7d5b78eaae9.jpg" alt="Just some coffee" style="width:520px"></h1>
-<h2>How to make a cup of coffee</h2>
+<h2>How to make a cup of &amp;coffee</h2>
 <p>
-  Making a simple cup of coffee can often make or break someone's day, so let's start by attempting to make it a good one with a good cup of coffee
+  Making a simple cup of &amp;coffee can often make or break someone's day, so let's start by attempting to make it a good one with a good cup of &amp;coffee
   <br />
   Ingredients
   <ol>
-    <li>Coffee</li>
+    <li>&amp;Coffee</li>
     <li>Water</li>
   </ol>

-  Feel free to add any flavoring or creams as desired AFTER the coffee has been properly brewed :)
+  Feel free to add any flavoring or creams as desired AFTER the &amp;coffee has been properly brewed :)
 </p>

 <!-- Embedded Audio -->